sagar1024/DocInsight/README.md

 pip install -r requirements.txt
 ```

 3. Create GEMINI_API_KEY from google AI studio.
-Create a .env file in the backend, and paste your GEMINI_API_KEY in it.
+Create a .env file in the backend, and save it there.

 4. Run the Backend (FastAPI)